Perdomo (cigar brand): Establishment

 In 1976, Nick Perdomo Sr. and his family, including son Nicholas Perdomo Jr. (Nick Junior), moved from the city in which they had lived, Baltimore, Maryland, to Miami, Florida to be closer to relatives.
 Nick Junior attended Hialeah High School before joining the U.S. Navy, in which he served as an air traffic controller.
 Following completion of his military stint, Nick Junior gained employment in the same field at Miami International Airport.

 Nick Junior felt the urge to follow in the footsteps of his father and grandfather as a cigarmaker, despite his industry inexperience.
-In August 1992 he started a business based out of his garage, marking the beginning of today's Tobacalera Perdomo.
+In August 1992, he started a business based out of his garage, marking the beginning of today's Tabacalera Perdomo.
 The company in Miami was named "Nick's Cigar Co."

 Nick Junior initially retained his well paying job as an air traffic controller and worked at his startup cigar brand in the evenings.
 In its initial phase, the company employed three rollers, with Nick Junior and his wife Janine working as packers.
 Nick Junior sought to reject the prevailing trend in the cigar industry, which was skewing towards mild cigars.
 He instead focused on making a product using wrappers from Ecuador and fillers from Central America, thus changing the flavor of the cigars.
 This decision proved to be a wise choice, as the flood of new cigar smokers in the 1990's developed tastes for spicier products.

 In his first year, "Nick's Cigars" produced and sold just 9,400 cigars, but the business expanded rapidly.
 By 1997 he had reached the limits of production at his small Miami facility and a move was necessitated to Ybor City, near Tampa, a historic area for American cigarmaking.
 This facility proved unsatisfactory, however, due to the prohibitively high cost of production in the United States.

 Perdomo also expanded production abroad during the cigar boom of the 1990s, with Nick Senior coming out of retirement in 1997 to help open a production facility in Estelí, Nicaragua.
 The company sold 1 million cigars in that year.

 This facility proved to not have a large enough capacity to keep up and was replaced with a custom-built facility in the same city in 1999.